lineality/invert_colors_minimal_chrome_extension/README.md

 ### 1. All Urls
 1. I do not want to be misleading but I am frankly confused by the semantics of the terms "permission" and "pattern matching" in this case.
-Saying a user can apply this color-iverter to all-urls, or "anything" is catagorized as "pattern matching" and the extension requestion a host-permission.
+Saying a user can apply this color-inverter to any and all-urls, or "anything" is catagorized as "pattern matching" and because of that this extension is considered by google to request what they describe as a "host-permission."
+But this is an after-the-fact retro-active and rather academic use of semantics.
+I specifically avoided any and all "permissions" of any kind, yet somehow 'no pattern' == 'pattern matching' and no-permissions becomes 'host permission.'
+Given the monstrosities of code people accept as normal, describing these fewer than 10 lines of code as "an overreach of deep host permission pattern matching" is a complete devorse from reality.
 I do not see how 'anything' can be logically called pattern-matching, but the semantics of computer science jargon have veered into completely nonsense long ago.

 1. <all urls> This is not a "permission" in most uses of the term, but google considers this a very permissive or potentially insecure way to write an extension because it can apply to any website.
 I did try to avoid using this, but the more